-The Program Officer will make recommendations to the Selecting Official based on technical ranking and management reviews.
-The Selecting Official shall award in the rank technical order unless the proposal is justified to be selected out of rank order based upon one or more of the following factors:
+The program officer will make recommendations to the Selecting Official based on technical ranking, management panelist support, and responsiveness to program priorities.
+The Selecting Official may also consider one or more of the following factors:

-1. Availability of funding.
+- 1. Availability of funding.

 - 2. Balance/distribution of RSA quota:

 - a.
 Geographically

 - b.
 By type of institutions

 - c.
 By type of partners

 - d.
 By research areas

 - e.
 By project types

 - 3. Whether this project duplicates other projects currently supported or being considered for support by other NOAA offices.

 - 4. Program priorities and policy factors.

 - 5. Applicant's prior award performance.

 - 6. Partnerships and/or Participation of targeted groups.

 - 7. Adequacy of information necessary to conduct a NEPA analysis and determination.